Serrin/Celestra-beta/README.md

 `T();` | This function returns true.
 `F();` | This function returns false.
 `nanoid([size=21[,alphabet="ABCDEFGHIJKLMNOPQRSTUVWXYZabcdefghijklmnopqrstuvwxyz0123456789_-"]]);` | Generate a nanoid.
 The size parameter is optional and the default value is 21.
 The alphabet parameter is optional and the default value is "A-Za-z0-9_-".
 The return value is the generated nanoid (string).
+`timestampID([size=21[,alphabet="123456789ABCDEFGHJKLMNPQRSTUVWXYZabcdefghijkmnopqrstuvwxyz"]]);` | Generate a timestamp based sortable ID.
+The size parameter is optional and the default value is 21, but if the given value smaller than 12, then the value will be 12.
+The alphabet parameter is optional and the default value is `"123456789ABCDEFGHJKLMNPQRSTUVWXYZabcdefghijkmnopqrstuvwxyz"`, same as BASE58.
+The return value is the generated id (string).<br/>Example ID:`"00lirtqi4e-wgGn8vGPyY"`
 `assertEq(<msg>,<value1>,<value2>[,strict=true]);` | This function throws an error with the message if the value1 and value2 aren't equals.
 The message parameter is mandatory and has to be a string.
 The strict parameter is optional and can be a booelan.
 The return value is `true`, when the test was success.
 `assertNotEq(<msg>,<value1>,<value2>[,strict=true]);` | This function throws an error with the message if the value1 and value2 are equals.
 The message parameter is mandatory and has to be a string.
 The strict parameter is optional and can be a booelan.
 The return value is `true`, when the test was success.
 `assertTrue(<msg>,<value>);` | This function throws an error with the message if the value is false.
 The message parameter is mandatory and has to be a string.
 The return value is `true`, when the test was success.